destinygg/destinypositions/docs/philosophy.md

 title: Philosophy
 ---

+## Why Philosophy is Important and My Foundational Beliefs

+When doing online debate about politics, it is extremely important to have a philosophical foundation from which to draw practical conclusions.
+Politics is downstream from philosophy, and you could argue that it is simply the practice of applied philosophy on a societal level.
+While I have no formal eduation in philosophy, through the use of reasources such as the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/index.html) and Wikipedia articles, I have taken pains to construct some sort of philosophical heuristic to solve policy issues.
+This has allowed me to more effectively understand my own and others' arguments through the underlying philosophical values and processes at play, as well as create a consistent set of rules to abide by when evaluating various political issues.

+My philosophical foundations can be summarised as the following:
+- [There is no such thing as morality](https://plato.stanford.edu/entries/moral-anti-realism/), however I think that ethical conversations provide us with utility insofar as they allow us to have discussions on how to solve problems in society.
+(This has similarities to a philosophical school of thought called [Fictionalism](https://plato.stanford.edu/entries/fictionalism/#ViaEliAnt).)
+- I and every human wishes to maximise their own experience.
+This is purposely vague, as what this means varies from person to person, but in simple terms it refers to having a maximal quality of life.
+- The best way to maximise my own experience is to help maximise others' experience as well as my own.
+I believe that humans have a unique capability for reciprocity, and that given this universal goal, pooling the efforts of a community of people will exponentially increase progress towards it.
+I (and most other people) also lose quality of life when those around me do (e.g. seeing people homeless, having friends with poor mental health, having ill family members, etc).
+- Therefore, the best rules in a society are rules that provide the best outcomes for the greatest number of people.
+In philosophical jargon terms, this would make me a [Rule Consequestialist](https://plato.stanford.edu/entries/consequentialism-rule/).

 ## Violence

 I am generally opposed to violence as I don't believe it is an effective way to accomplish political change, at least not at this point in time in the United States.
 That being said, I believe there are plenty of groups of people who could, at points, justify the use of violence in self-defense, even if I don't believe it would be a pragmatic or politically effective thing to do.